 The spender often feels restricted and like he or she can’t do anything without getting permission from the other.
 This often causes resentment and strife to build up, leading to arguments or carelessness when it comes to considering the budget.
 Consider these ideas below to ensure you and your spouse stay on the same page with your finances.

-3 Ways You and Your Spouse Can Stay on the Same Financial Page
+3 Ways to Stay on the Same Financial Page Within Your Marriage

 Consider the other person.